 “We did a lot of outreach to apple growers as a result of this project,” Danforth says.
 “Our message was, ‘You probably don’t need to rent honey bees unless you have a very large orchard.
 You can probably rely on the native bees for much of your apple pollination needs.
 Conserve your natural habitat around the orchard where the wild bees live because it’s going to benefit your bottom line.’”

 Social Bees versus Solitary Bees

 “Biologically, bees are fascinating and diverse,” Danforth says.
-“They arose from wasps, which are carnivores, but sometime in the Cretaceous Period the ancestors of bees switched from a carnivorous diet to an herbivorous one.
+“They arose from wasps, which are carnivores.
+But sometime in the Cretaceous Period, about 125 million years ago, the ancestors of bees switched from a carnivorous diet to an herbivorous one.
 That was a key innovation.
 It probably drove the rapid diversification of bees in the mid-Cretaceous.”

-A big part of the Danforth lab’s research focuses on the phylogeny of bees, using large data sets with thousands of genes to try to understand the evolutionary relationships among bees and between bees and other organisms.
+A big part of the Danforth lab’s research focuses on the phylogeny of bees—their evolutionary history—using large data sets with thousands of genes to try to understand the evolutionary relationships among bees and between bees and other organisms.
 In particular, the researchers are interested in how bee phylogeny relates to that of their closest wasp relatives.
-“We can use phylogenetics to understand lots of things about bee biology, like the evolution of social behavior, plant use, and parasitism,” Danforth says.
+“We can use phylogenetics to understand lots of things about bee biology, like the evolution of social behavior, host-plant use, and parasitism,” Danforth says.